Learn

 Dollar-cost averaging means investing a fixed amount on a regular schedule regardless of price.
 Here's the math, the psychology, and when it beats lump-sum.

-Dollar-cost averaging (DCA) is an investment strategy where you invest a fixed dollar amount into the same asset at regular intervals; regardless of whether the market is up or down.
+Dollar-cost averaging (DCA) is an investment strategy where you invest a fixed dollar amount into the same asset at regular intervals, regardless of whether the market is up or down.
 By buying consistently, you automatically purchase more shares when prices are low and fewer when prices are high, resulting in a lower average cost per share over time.
-DCA is the default strategy for most retirement savers who invest from each paycheck, and it is especially powerful for volatile assets like cryptocurrency.
+DCA is the default strategy for most retirement savers who invest from each paycheck, and it is useful for volatile assets like cryptocurrency.

 The key insight: when prices are low, your fixed dollar amount buys more shares.
 When prices are high, it buys fewer.
 Over time, this naturally gives you a lower average cost per share than the average price during that period.